npmcdn-to-unpkg-bot/mug-web/README.md

 Message me on Slack if you have issues.

 ## Notes
-This is a prototype for how we're thinking about introducing the rebrand and redesigned apps

-## Goals of this page
-1. Get users to download the new app
-2. Communicate that we've reskinned the web, but have yet to redesign it
+This is a prototype where we can experiement with MUG conversations.
+The overall design is based on MUG Home redesign work done in 2015.